mpatankar6/Circuit-Creator/README.md

 # Circuit Creator
-Webapp in which you can create a complex circuit of resistors and recieve a rendered schematic and a detailed number sheet.
+Web app in which you can create a complex circuit of resistors and recieve a rendered schematic and a detailed number sheet.

 # Running
 ```